cviebrock/eloquent-sluggable/ROUTE-MODEL-BINDING.md

 ## Explicit Binding

-You can also use the `RootServiceProvider::boot` method as described in the [Laravel Documentation](https://laravel.com/docs/5.2/routing#route-model-binding) to handle explicit route model binding.
+You can also use the `RouteServiceProvider::boot` method as described in the [Laravel Documentation](https://laravel.com/docs/5.2/routing#route-model-binding) to handle explicit route model binding.